Kunull/Blog/blog/2024-05-31-cnsp-review.md

 ## Parting thoughts

 The original price for the certification is $100 USD.
-That is not really something I would pay for this exam.
+Although the certification covers a lot of topics, that is not really the price I would pay of it.